Chandler Street Redesign - Main Street to Park Avenue

 • Flashing beacons such as a Pedestrian Hybrid Beacon (HAWK) or a Rectangular Rapid Flashing Beacon (RRFB) are proven safety measures that may be appropriate at mid-block or other crossings not located at intersections controlled by traffic signals.

-• Buffered bicycle lanes or a separated shared use path can provide a safe way for people to navigate Chandler Street on a bicycle.
+• Separated or buffered bicycle lanes provide a safe way for people to navigate Chandler Street on a bicycle.

 • Improving the coordination between traffic signals and updating those signals along the corridor can improve traffic flow and safety.